LazerLars/how_to_setup_lua_in_windows11_and_vscode/README.md

 ![](files/img/Löve2d_logo.png)

 It's a really nice libary for making 2d games with LUA.
-I created a [inLOVE2d](https://github.com/sabelkat1/inLove2d) where you can find boilerplate code to get started and as well how to install and setup LÖVE on your windows machine with VScode.
+I created a project: [inLOVE2d](https://github.com/sabelkat1/inLove2d) where you can find boilerplate code to get started with LÖVE and as well how to install and setup LÖVE on your Windows machine with VScode.

 ![](files/img/inLove2d_160x160.png)